gbrlfaria/chaseconv/README.md

 - All bones of the model should be named "bone_X", where X is the index of the bone (e.g., "bone_0", "bone_1", ...).
 The root bone should be called "root".
 - Bones should have no rotation in the bind pose.
 When importing GLTF files into Blender, make sure to set the bone direction configuration to "Blender".
 - Regarding animations, the bones of the model only support rotations.
 Likewise, the root bone only supports translations.
+- Only the first skeleton/skin in each GLTF file will be taken into account.

 ## Contributing